 The cultural self-review: Providing culturally effective, inclusive education for Māori learners

 This book by Jill Bevan-Brown provides a structure and process that teachers from early childhood centres through to secondary schools can use to explore how well they cater for Māori learners, including those with special needs.
-Central to the book is a cultural input framework which provides a set of principles for analysing programme components including: environment, personnel, policy, processes, content, resources, assessment, and administration.
+Central to the book is a cultural input framework that provides a set of principles for analysing programme components including environment, personnel, policy, processes, content, resources, assessment, and administration.

 Culturally responsive leadership in Aotearoa New Zealand secondary schools (2016)